kinode-dao/kinode-book/src/cookbook/file_transfer.md

 Now, you'll get to the fun part, downloading/sending files!

-You could handle all of this within our file_transfer process, but something you can easily do better is to spin up another process, a worker, that does the downloading/sending, and just sends progress updates back to the main file_transfer!
+You could handle all of this within our file_transfer process, but you can also spin up another process, a worker, that handles the downloading/sending and then sends progress updates back to the main file_transfer.

-This way you can have several files downloading at the same time, not waiting for one to finish.
+This way you can download several files downloading at the same time without  not waiting for one to finish.

 Start by defining some types.